 When I started eating a plant based diet it was important to be satisfied with my food.
 I could not eat this way and feel hungry all the time.
 I also don’t like bland food so I decided to make hearty and spicy dishes.
 I’m not the kind of girl who can eat a salad everyday for lunch.
 Typically I’ll have maybe one or two salads a week, in the summer when it is too hot to cook here in Arizona I eat more salads.

-So if you a beginning to eat a plant based diet and your starving all the time you are doing it wrong.
+So if you a beginning to eat a plant based diet and you’re starving all the time you are doing it wrong.
 Eat more and eat more often.
 I often eat toast or a smoothie for a snack between meals.
 If you can chomp on baby carrots mid afternoon and be satisfied God bless you, but for the rest of us eat something else.
 Tomorrow I’ll share a yummy vegan muffin recipe that makes a great snack.

 Today’s Meal Plan